-If you’ve been experiencing back pain from sinking too deeply into your mattress at night, it may be time to look for a firmer option.
+While sleeping on a cloud may sound appealing, sinking too deeply into your mattress at night may lead to back pain.
+If that sounds familiar, it may be time to look for a firmer option.
 Extra-firm mattresses offer greater support than softer models and are ideal for keeping the spine in alignment, particularly for individuals who prefer to sleep on their stomach or back.
 Mattresses that are too soft allow the hips of back and stomach sleepers to sink too far into the cushioning, which places the spine at an uncomfortable angle and can lead to back pain.

 Choosing among the best extra-firm mattresses to properly align your back can seem overwhelming due to the multitude of options on the market.
 This guide outlines the most important considerations to keep in mind as you shop and reviews some of the best extra-firm mattresses available today.

 - BEST BANG FOR THE BUCK: Nest Bedding Love & Sleep Mattress

 - BEST EXTREMELY FIRM: Brooklyn Bedding Plank Mattress

 - BEST FOR BACK PAIN: Beautyrest Harmony Lux Carbon Series Mattress

 - BEST MEMORY FOAM: Saatva Loom & Leaf Mattress